-Northern Utilities-Maine-On December 27, 2013, the Maine Public Utilities Commission (MPUC) approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
-The settlement agreement also provided that the Company shall be allowed to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
+Northern Utilities-Base Rates-Maine-On December 27, 2013, the Maine Public Utilities Commission (MPUC) approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
+The settlement agreement also allowed the Company to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
 The TIRA has an initial term of four years and covers targeted capital expenditures in 2013 through 2016.
-On February 28, 2014 Northern Utilities filed its first annual TIRA for rates effective May 1, 2014, seeking an annual increase in base distribution revenue of \$1.3 million.
-This filing was approved by the MPUC on April 29, 2014.
-TIRA filings in future periods are projected to result in annual increases in revenue of approximately \$1.0 million each year.
+The 2014 TIRA provided for an annual increase in base distribution revenue of \$1.3 million, effective May 1, 2014.
+The 2015 TIRA provided for an annual increase in base distribution revenue of \$1.2 million, effective May 1, 2015.

-Northern Utilities-New Hampshire-On April 21, 2014, the New Hampshire Public Utilities Commission (NHPUC) approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
-The newly-approved rates were reconciled to the effective date temporary rates were established, July 1, 2013.
-In addition, the settlement agreement provides for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas main extensions and infrastructure replacement projects.
-The 2014 step adjustment provided for an annual increase in revenue of \$1.4 million effective May 1, 2014.
-The 2015 step adjustment is for a projected annual increase in revenue of approximately \$1.4 million effective May 1, 2015.
+Northern Utilities-Base Rates-New Hampshire-On April 21, 2014, the New Hampshire Public Utilities Commission (NHPUC) approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue, effective May 1, 2014.
+The settlement agreement provided for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
+The 2014 step adjustment provided for an annual increase in revenue of \$1.4 million, effective May 1, 2014.
+The 2015 step adjustment provided for an annual increase of \$1.8 million in revenue effective May 1, 2015.